+GENERAL EMPLOYEES

+MILITARY AFFAIRS, TRANSPORTATION PILOTS, AND FIRE MARSHALS

+DISABILITY ELIGIBILITY AND BENEFIT CALCULATION:

+Disability Eligibility:

+• (a) At least three years of allowable service and meeting the definition of disability or

+(b) At least five years of service if hired on or after June 30, 2010, and meeting the definition of disability.

+Totally and permanently disabled is defined as the inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that has existed or is expected to continue for a period of at least one year.

+Calculation:

+• Disability benefits are calculated following the same formula as a regular retirement benefit.

+Disability Eligibility:

+• Unable to perform job duties due to injury, sickness, or other disability

+Calculation:

+- Military Affairs: Same as General Employees - Pilots: All pilots have retired. - Deputy Fire Marshals: Minimum benefit is calculated as though the member had 20 years of service for a job-related disability, 15 years of service for a non job-related disability

+STATE PATROL

+Disability Eligibility:

-GENERAL EMPLOYEES MILITARY AFFAIRS, TRANSPORTATION PILOTS, AND FIRE MARSHALS STATE PATROL DISABILITY ELIGIBILITY AND BENEFIT CAL CULATION: Disability Eligibility: Disability Eligibility: Disability Eligibility: (a) At least three years of allowable service and meeting the definition of disability Unable to perform job duties due to injury, sickness, or other disability Job-related: Unable to perform job duties as a direct result of a disability relating to an act of duty.
-There is no service time OR Calculation: requirement. (b) At least five years of service if hired on or after June 30, 2010, and meeting the definition of Military Affairs: Same as General Employees Pilots: All pilots have retired.
-Regular (non job-related): At least one year of service and unable to perform duties Totally and permanently disabled is defined as the inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that has existed or is expected to continue for a period of at least one year.
-Calculation: Disability benefits are calculated following the same formula as a regular retirement benefit.
-Deputy Fire Marshals: Minimum benefit is calculated as though the member had 20 years of service for a job-related disability, 15 years of service for a non job-related disability Both Regular and Job Related: Member is reclassified from disabled to retired at age 55 (age 65 if disabled prior to July 1, 2015) Calculation: Job Related: 60 percent of high-five average salary, plus 3 percent for each year beyond 20 years of allowable service Regular: Normal State Patrol benefit based on salary and years of service.
+- Job-related: Unable to perform job duties as a direct result of a disability relating to an act of duty.
+There is no service time requirement. - Regular (non job-related): At least one year of service and unable to perform duties - Both Regular and Job Related: Member is reclassified from disabled to retired at age 55 (age 65 if disabled prior to July 1, 2015)

+Calculation:

+- Job Related: 60 percent of high-five average salary, plus 3 percent for each year beyond 20 years of allowable service - Regular: Normal State Patrol benefit based on salary and years of service.
 If disability occurs before 15 years of service, the benefit is calculated with a service credit of 15 years.

-CORRECTIONAL EMPLOYEES JUDGES LEGISLATORS DISABILITY ELIGIBILITY AND BENEFIT CALCULATION: Disability Eligibility: Disability Eligibility: • None • Job-related: The disability must result from an incident while performing duties of the job which present inherent dangers to the employee.
-There is no service time requirement • Regular (non job-related): - For employees hired before July 1, 2009: one year of covered correctional service - For employees hired after June 30, 2009: employee must be vested • Both Regular and Job Related: Member is reclassified from disabled to retired at age 55 (age 65 if disabled prior to July 1, 2009) Calculation: • Job Related: 50 percent of the average of the high-five average salary plus 2.4 percent (2.2 percent if hired after June 30, 2010) for each year beyond 20 years and ten months of allowable service • Regular: Normal Correctional benefit based on salary and years of service.
+CORRECTIONAL EMPLOYEES JUDGES LEGISLATORS DISABILITY ELIGIBILITY AND BENEFIT CA LCULATION: Disability Eligibility: Disability Eligibility: • None Job-related: The disability must result from an incident while performing duties of the job which present inherent dangers to the employee.
+There is no service time requirement Regular (non job-related): For employees hired before July 1, 2009: one year of covered correctional service For employees hired after June 30, 2009: employee must be vested Both Regular and Job Related: Member is reclassified from disabled to retired at age 55 (age 65 if disabled prior to July 1, 2009) Calculation: Job Related: 50 percent of the average of the high-five average salary plus 2.4 percent (2.2 percent if hired after June 30, 2010) for each year beyond 20 years and ten months of allowable service Regular: Normal Correctional benefit based on salary and years of service.
 If hired before July 1, 2009, the benefit is calculated with a minimum of 15 years of service.
 If hired after June 30, 2009, there is no minimum benefit.
 Member is permanently unable to perform duties of a judge.
 Calculation: Prior to commencement of disability benefits, the member will receive a continuation of full salary for one year, but not beyond age 70.
 If disability continues after one year, disability benefits are equal to the normal retirement benefit or 25 percent of high-five average salary, whichever is larger.
-There is no early-retirement reduction applied. • None
+There is no early-retirement reduction applied.